Riven Build Guide by LimitlessHavoc

 Hi its viper

-Wards, buy a lot.
+Control wards, buy a lot.
 I know this may sound like generic advice but you'll be shocked by the amount of people that say they buy tons of wards but really don't, I know because I was one of those people.
 Vision really is key at all elos, not buying wards because you think your elo doesn't need them is silly and can hinder your climb.
 Wards can create amazing picks and stop the way too common back doors late game.
 Buying 2-3 wards a game is a good start but eventually you want 4+ wards per game.
 A huge mistake though is buying wards early in lane when you are even as that can lead to you losing trades as you can create a deficit in items.

 Accept you are being carried and hold on for the ride.
 Most of my games I play the role of a carry top lane and there are cases where I go even or lose lane.
 In these cases my team is sometimes far ahead.
 I have two choices now, farm up and catch up or run around the map trying to make plays.
 A long time ago I would've opted for the second option which mostly lead to losses, I realized this and changed quickly.
 The first option is safer and better in the long term.